joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step2-tmpl-file.md

 ## Introduction

-In this step we add a tmpl file to the module, and introduce the Joomla concepts of template overrides and namespacing.
+In this step we add a tmpl file to the module, and introduce the Joomla concept of template overrides.

 The source code is available at [mod_hello step 2](https://github.com/joomla/manual-examples/tree/main/module-tutorial/step2_tmpl_file).